-After the premiere in Wellington, the city held a party that went on till dawn, funded by the City Council to the tune of $400,000, with street performers, outdoor screenings, an introduction from Prime Minister Helen Clark and a giant mock-up of a Nazgul flying over the Embassy Theatre.
+After the premiere in Wellington, the city held a party that went on until dawn, funded by the City Council to the tune of four hundred thousand dollars, with street performers, outdoor screenings, an introduction from Prime Minister Helen Clark, and a giant mock-up of a Nazgul flying over the Embassy Theatre.

 The "oil" that Denethor pours over himself and Faramir was a combination of water and glycerin, to achieve an appropriate glistening effect.
 Because this soaked the wigs and costumes, this scene had to be filmed in a single take.

-Filming was progressing on The Lord of the Rings: The Fellowship of the Ring (2001) in the location of Queenstown when suddenly the town was hit with massive floods and exterior filming had to be suspended.
-The only available indoor facility that could be used for a studio set was the squash court in a local hotel.
-Thus, the next day the next scene to be filmed was the intense moment from The Lord of the Rings: The Return of the King (2003) when an obsessed Frodo sides with Gollum and sends Sam on his way.
-Both Elijah Wood and Sean Astin baulked at having to do such a pivotal scene without preparation (Andy Serkis had not been cast at this point so someone from the crew filled in for Gollum) but filming went ahead as planned.
+Filming was progressing on The Lord of the Rings: The Fellowship of the Ring (2001) in the location of Queenstown, when suddenly the town was hit with massive floods and exterior filming had to be suspended.
+The only available indoor facility that could be used for a studio set, was the squash court in a local hotel.
+Thus, the next day, the next scene to be filmed was the intense moment from The Lord of the Rings: The Return of the King (2003) when an obsessed Frodo sides with Gollum, and sends Sam on his way.
+Elijah Wood and Sean Astin baulked at having to do such a pivotal scene without preparation (Andy Serkis had not been cast at this point, so someone from the crew filled in for Gollum) but filming went ahead as planned.
 Astin's scenes were all successfully completed.
-The next day, however, the sun came out and the floods abated so exterior filming could resume.
+The next day, however, the sun came out, and the floods abated, so exterior filming could resume.
 The intent was always to return to the squash court (where the set remained standing) to do Elijah Wood's scenes, but, for the next five weeks there was no rain to interrupt exterior filming.
 At the end of that period, the crew had moved to a new location.
-Elijah Wood finally got to do his side of the scene one year later in the same location - the squash players of Queenstown had been without a court for that whole amount of time as the set had remained in place on the court the entire period.
+Elijah Wood finally got to do his side of the scene one year later in the same location, the squash players of Queenstown had been without a court that whole time, as the set had remained in place on the court the entire time.

 In the scene where the Hobbits return to Hobbiton, three of the hobbits had slight problems during the shoot.
 Elijah Wood had a hard time controlling his pony, Sean Astin was allergic to the ponies, and Dominic Monaghan was in a really bad mood because of technical aspects revolving around the scene.
 Billy Boyd was "in stitches" during the shoot.

-Frodo and Sam's climb up Mt.
+Frodo's and Sam's climb up Mt.
 Doom was shot on a volcano called Ruapehu.
-The footing was so steep on the volcano that Elijah Wood and Sean Astin were hooked up to safety wires.
+The footing was so steep on the volcano, that Elijah Wood and Sean Astin were hooked up to safety wires.
 If one of them lost their footing, the wires prevented them from sliding halfway down the volcano.
 The wires were painted out digitally.

-The end-credit portraits of each of the lead actors appearing alongside their name was the suggestion of Ian McKellen.
-The sketches were created by production designer Alan Lee from production stills, although what is seen on the movie is actually a slight morph between the sketch and the original photograph.
+The end-credit portraits of each of the lead actors appearing alongside their name was the suggestion of Sir Ian McKellen.
+The sketches were created by Production Designer Alan Lee from production stills, although what is seen on the movie, is actually a slight morph between the sketch and the original photograph.

-The London Daily Mail reported (5 December 2003) that the stars of the Lord Of The Rings trilogy were paid bonuses on top of their salaries, depending on how long cast members spent on the three films.
-The hobbit actors, Elijah Wood, Sean Astin, Billy Boyd and Dominic Monaghan received bonuses of between 430,000 and 560,000 per film.
-Bernard Hill and Ian McKellen earned 312,000 per film, with Liv Tyler making a little less.
+The London Daily Mail reported (December 5, 2003) that the stars of The Lord Of The Rings trilogy were paid bonuses on top of their salaries, depending on how long cast members spent on the three films.
+The hobbit actors, Elijah Wood, Sean Astin, Billy Boyd, and Dominic Monaghan received bonuses of between four hundred thirty thousand dollars and five hundred sixty thousand dollars per film.
+Bernard Hill and Sir Ian McKellen earned three hundred twelve thousand dollars per film, with Liv Tyler making a little less.

 Won the Science Fiction Achievement Award (Hugo Award) for Best Dramatic Presentation, Long Form in 2004.
 This makes it the first work to take the top film honors in both the Oscars and the Hugos.
 The "profane acceptance speech" Gollum made for the MTV Movie Awards won the Hugo for Best Dramatic presentation, Short Form.

-WILHELM SCREAM: -When a Southron/Haradrim is knocked off an Oliphaunt/Mûmak by Legolas. -When a Mûmak-wrangler gets hit by a spear thrown by Éomer right before the collision of the two Mûmakil during the Battle of Pelennor Fields. -During the Retreat from Osgiliath, when Faramir is leading his men in a frenzied charge back to Minas Tirith, a fell beast picks one of the soldiers off his horse.
+WILHELM SCREAM: -When a Southron is knocked off an Oliphant by Legolas. -When an Oliphant wrangler gets hit by a spear thrown by Éomer, right before the collision of the two Mûmakil during the Battle of Pelennor Fields. -During the retreat from Osgiliath, when Faramir is leading his men in a frenzied charge back to Minas Tirith, a Fell Beast picks one of the soldiers off his horse.

 The way Mûmakil falls when Legolas pierces its skull with arrows and kills it, is reference to how AT-AT walkers fall in Star Wars: Episode V - The Empire Strikes Back (1980) after Rebellion pilots attacked them with harpoons and tow cables.

-At 35 letters "The Lord of the Rings: The Return of the King" has the longest title of any Best Picture Oscar winner in history.
-It surpasses the record previously held by Around the World in Eighty Days (1956) which has 26.
-It also set the record for the number of words in a Best Picture title, with 10.
+At thirty-five letters, "The Lord of the Rings: The Return of the King" has the longest title of any Best Picture Oscar winner in history.
+It surpasses the record previously held by Around the World in 80 Days (1956), which has twenty-six.
+It also set the record for the number of words in a Best Picture title, with ten.

-The novel on which the film is based, "The Return of the King" by J.R.R.
+The individual novel, on which the film is based, "The Return of the King" by J.R.R.
 Tolkien, previously appeared in Conrad Jarrett's bedroom in Ordinary People (1980) which, like this film, won the Academy Award for Best Picture.

 The trivia items below may give away important plot points.

-While filming Saruman's death scene (now on the extended DVD), Peter Jackson tried to tell Christopher Lee how to react and breathe after he was stabbed in the back.
-Lee, a WWII veteran with British special forces, assured the director that he knew what a man sounded like when stabbed in the back.
+While filming Saruman's death scene (on the Extended Edition DVD), Peter Jackson tried to tell Sir Christopher Lee how to react and breathe after he was stabbed in the back.
+Lee, a World War II veteran with British Special Forces, assured Jackson that he knew what a man sounded like when stabbed in the back.

-Even though Saruman's demise appears in the Special Extended Edition of The Lord of the Rings: The Return of the King (2003), Christopher Lee was (and still is) "not amused" that his character was cut from the theatrical release.
-In an interview done after the release of the Extended Edition, he acknowledged that the makers gave him several arguments for trimming the scene (pacing and time constraints), but in his opinion, none of them justified omitting such an important narrative element.
+Even though Saruman's demise appears in the Extended Edition DVD of this movie, Sir Christopher Lee was "not amused" that his character was cut from the theatrical release.
+In an interview done after the release of the Extended Edition DVD, he acknowledged that the makers gave him several arguments for trimming the scene (pacing and time constraints), but in his opinion, none of them justified omitting such an important narrative element.
 As a result, Lee and Peter Jackson had a brief falling out.
-Lee eventually agreed to appear in The Hobbit: An Unexpected Journey (2012) and asked Jackson if his scenes had been cut when he was invited to the premiere.
+Lee eventually agreed to appear in The Hobbit: An Unexpected Journey (2012), and asked Jackson if his scenes had been cut when he was invited to the premiere.

-For the Special Extended Edition, the scene in which Pippin is looking for Merry after the battle on Pelennor Fields was digitally altered so that it appears to be night instead of day.
-According to Peter Jackson on the commentary track, this was done to make it appear that Pippin has been looking for hours instead of minutes, underlining the friendship between the two Hobbits.
-In the original edit, because it appears that Pippin has only been looking for a few minutes his reaction to finding Merry seems like he's overreacting.
+For the Extended Edition DVD, the scene in which Pippin is looking for Merry after the battle on Pelennor Fields, was digitally altered so that it appears to be night, instead of day.
+According to Peter Jackson on the commentary track, this was done to make it appear that Pippin has been looking for several hours, instead of several minutes, underlining the friendship between the two Hobbits.
+In the original edit, because it appeared that Pippin had only been looking for a few minutes, his reaction to finding Merry seems like he's overreacting.

-The film was originally going to end with a voice-over epilogue by Cate Blanchett's character, Galadriel, detailing the fate of the fellowship of the ring after the events of the movie.
+The film was originally going to end with a voice-over epilogue by Galadriel (Cate Blanchett), detailing the fate of the Fellowship of the Ring, after the events of the movie.
 Scenes showing Gimli and Legolas for this purpose had been shot, but were not used in any version of the finished movie.

-For the moment where Eowyn comforts the dying king Theoden, Miranda Otto had to play most of the scene without her co-star as Bernard Hill had already completed filming all his scenes and had been given a farewell party.
-Fortunately, when the film-makers realized they wanted to do a little more with the scene, they were able to call on Hill - who was holidaying on New Zealand's South Island - to come back for one more day of filming.
+For the moment when Eowyn comforts the dying King Theoden, Miranda Otto had to play most of the scene without her co-star, as Bernard Hill had already completed filming all his scenes, and had been given a farewell party.
+Fortunately, when the filmmakers realized they wanted to do a little more with the scene, they were able to call on Hill, who was vacationing on New Zealand's South Island, to come back for one more day of filming.